-Premiums for Tribal employees are shown under the monthly non-Postal column.
-If the amount shown under employee contribution is the maximum you will pay.
+Premiums for Tribal employees are shown under the Monthly Premium Rate column.
+The amount shown under employee pay is the maximum you will pay.
 Your Tribal employer may choose to contribute a higher portion of your premium.
 Please contact your Tribal Benefits Officer for exact rates.